dricketts/teaching-concurrency/README.md

 The reads and writes of each `x[j]` are assumed to be atomic.
 This algorithm has the property that once all processes have finished, at least one `y[j] = 1`.

 The specification and safety proofs are written in several different languages.
-My goal is to compare concurrency reasoning in various verification tools.
+My goal is to understand concurrency reasoning in various verification tools, with a long term goal of applying one of the tools to a realistic system.
 So far, I've written specs and proofs in the following tools:

 * PlusCal/TLA+ (https://github.com/tlaplus/tlaplus)
 * Dafny (https://github.com/dafny-lang/dafny)